 The most relevant social risks for banks arise from the way they interact with their customers.
 Social risks are particularly high in the area of data security and customer privacy, which are mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
 Fines and reputational damage because of product mis-selling or other types of misconduct are a further social risk.
 SEK conducts separate sustainability reviews for project-related financing in line with OECD's Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence based on the sustainability standards of the International Finance Corporation as well as the Equator Principles.
 Other social risks in terms of customer relations or change in consumer preferences, which are generally relevant for the banking industry, are less important for SEK, given that the bank does not engage in retail activities.
+We also regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
 Overall, we believe banks, including SEK, face moderate social risks.